Offerings For Students

 For additional details CLICK HERE.

 Cross Currents Summer Program

 The Cross Currents Program was created to engage middle and high school youth in hands-on arts experiences.
 The program was conceived to provide students with access to master teaching artists working a wide-ranging array of artistic practices from both the Native Hawaiian and contemporary lenses to encourage cross disciplinary arts integration and healthy self-expression.
 In the past, the program focused on music, dance, storytelling and spoken word poetry.
-The Cross Currents Summer program is being revamped to best meet the needs of students.
-Please check back in the Spring of 2021 for more info.
+CLICK HERE for more details as they become available.